Ride the Historic Trolley

 Schedule changes seasonally.
 Visit old300.org for a current schedule and GPS link to locate it while its on the rails.
 Trolley operation is weather dependent.

 Average round trip is about 1 hour.
 The trolley uses the same tracks going both directions, but the tour narration changes so be sure to stay on for the whole ride!
 This also means that the trolley passes through downtown twice during the hour round trip and is often your best bet for a shorter wait to board.

 To board the trolley, head to one of several trolley stops located along the riverfront between Basin Street (near the Astoria Riverwalk Inn) and 39th Street.
-Or, flag the Trolley down at any location by waving a dollar bill at the conductor.

 Where is the trolley right now?